 Millions Recovered for East Providence and Throughout RI

 Get a free consultation with a Providence workers' compensation lawyer at Audette, Audette & Violette.
-Call (401) 371-9555.
+Call (401) 406-6962.
 Se habla español.
 Nós Falamos Português.
-Visit our lawyer reviews to see why clients choose our RI employment law firm when they are looking for the best Rhode Island workers' compensation attorney.
+Visit our lawyer reviews to see why clients choose our Rhode Island work injury law firm when they have been injured at work.

 What Do Workers' Comp Attorneys Do?

 A workers' compensation attorney's job is to be by your side through the duration of your claim process.
 They will help you file the claim as well as help you fight for fair compensation for your necessary leave of absence from work.
 Additionally, if you were injured on the job, a Rhode Island workers' compensation lawyer can help you receive compensation for the medical care you need.

 In Rhode Island, you have two years, beginning on the date of your accident, to file a worker's compensation claim.

 You may want to hire a workers' compensation attorney if any of the following apply to you:

 - Your claim is denied

 - You have trouble getting the treatment you need